ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 <!-- //TODO -->

 #### CICD pipeline Backend
-To make our project completly professional, we made a CICD pipeline to automatically deploy our software onto the RPI, whenever we commit to the master branch on GIT.
+To make our project completely professional, we made a CICD pipeline to automatically deploy our software onto the RPI, whenever we commit to the master branch on GIT.
 Since we used Azure-devops for our devops practices, we build the pipeline here.

 <!-- //FOTO azure devops -->

 The pipeline goes through a multitude of steps:
 1. We run the pipeline on a Linux agent
-2. We use Maven cache to speed up the building process
+2. We use Maven caches to speed up the building process
 3. We build our JAR file
 4. We are using [AWS SSM - parameter store]() to safely store our config-file and certificates for the RPI.
 In this step we run some custom scripts to create the folders where these get installed, and to fetch them from the parameter store.
-5. To have access to our GPIO pins from inside our docker container, we need install wiringPi inside our docker image, and run it as a priveleged container.
+5. To have access to our GPIO pins from inside our docker container, we need install wiringPi inside our docker image, and run it as a privileged container.
 6. We create the docker image and push it into [AWS ECR - Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html)
 7. Whilst creating this docker image we also create the docker-compose.yml file which we will upload to our AWS S3 bucket, named: **"ghelamco-rpi-releases"**.
 8. as the last step we use the "greengrass create-deployment" cli command to alert our RPI of the new job to execute, which is downloading the docker-image, docker-compose.yml file and spin up our container!